Closing Date: 21st July, 2026

 - Experience demonstrating proficiency in interpreting and analyzing complex legal issues.

-- Experience serving as a mentor for lower-level attorneys in the legal analysis of disciplinary matters to be employed in the adjudication of a case.
+- Experience serving as mentor for lower-level attorneys in the legal analysis of disciplinary matters to be employed in the adjudication of a case.

 Desired Skills: